 At a minimum, you’re going to need a TEFL or CELTA certificate from a reputable academy inside or outside of Thailand.
 If you want to teach English in Thailand, I highly recommend getting your TEFL in the country as well.
 You’ll learn tricks and tips specific to teaching English to Thais.

-I’d also recommend getting your TEFL at Text & Talk Academy.
-I went there for my TEFL, and the school did an excellent job of preparing me for the world of teaching English in Thailand.
+I’d also recommend getting your TEFL at SEE TEFL.
+The school can do an excellent job of preparing you for the world of teaching English in Thailand.

 You do have other options for TEFLs or CELTAs in Thailand.
 Just make sure you pick an academy wisely.
 When you apply for a job, your TELF or CELTA is one of the qualifications the language center will scrutinize.
 And having a TEFL or CELTA from an academy with a longstanding, solid reputation in Thailand will benefit you.